flare-foundation/governance-proposals/FIP/FIP_12.md

 This proposal introduces the Flare Data Connector (FDC), a protocol that will allow applications to securely import external events onto the Flare networks.
-The introduction of the FDC will strengthen Flare’s position as the blockchain for data.
+The introduction of the FDC will strengthen Flare's position as the blockchain for data.
 The goals of the proposal are to:

 * Introduce the FDC protocol as an evolution and replacement of the State Connector.
 * Add the FDC protocol contracts to the Flare network.
-* Assign part of the network’s yearly inflation to rewarding the FDC protocol to incentivise provider participation.
+* Assign part of the network's yearly inflation to rewarding the FDC protocol to incentivise provider participation.
 * In its initial deployment, the FDC protocol will include support for attestation types required for the FAsset system, as well as EVM Transaction type.

 The rewarding structure, minimum participation requirements, and implementation details are described in the next section.